volowang/exact-randomization-inference-ai-outcomes/README.md

 This repository is a compact research prototype for finite-sample randomization inference on binary AI-system outcomes.

-It is motivated by Prof. Peng Zhang's work on fast exact confidence intervals for randomized experiments with binary outcomes.
+The work is about fast exact confidence intervals for randomized experiments with binary outcomes.
 The goal here is not to reproduce the full paper.
 Instead, this project builds a small, inspectable inference engine for AI-system experiments where sample sizes are small and normal approximations can be fragile.

 ## Research Question